-A garage floor sealer sounds simple enough when you want to seal the concrete in your garage, but did you know that they come in two categories; topical sealers, such as epoxy, paint, and acrylics, and then penetrating sealers.
+A garage floor sealer sounds simple enough when you want to seal the concrete in your garage, but did you know that they come in two categories; topical sealers, such as epoxy coatings, polyurethanes, polyaspartics, and acrylics, and then penetrating sealers.
 Which do you choose?
 What are you trying to accomplish?
 Which is best for your application?
 Getting bewildered yet?
 Don’t worry, it’s not as confusing as it might seem at first.

 Topical Garage Floor Sealers

-The next choice in topical sealers is epoxy.
-Being one of the more popular garage floor coverings, epoxy creates a cross linking adhesion in the coating due to the chemical bonding it provides.
-This makes epoxy sealers a much thicker coating than acrylic and very durable, but they are more difficult to apply.
-They require thorough concrete preparation, they are time sensitive during application, and must go on using rollers.
+The most popular of these coatings would be garage floor epoxy.
+Epoxy creates a dense cross linking adhesion in the coating due to the chemical bonding it provides.
+This makes epoxy sealers a much thicker coating than acrylic and very durable.
+They are more difficult to apply however.
+They require thorough concrete preparation, they are time sensitive during application and must go on using paint brushes and rollers.

 Epoxy sealers can withstand heavy traffic and are abrasion resistant.
 They are also resistant to water, most chemicals, oil, vehicle fluids, road salts, and hot tire pick up.
 It’s generally not a problem if you are slow to clean up any oil or fluids from your car that usually stain concrete.
 When you do clean, they will wipe right up and all the floor needs is mild soap and water to clean.

-Care should be taken when it gets wet because an epoxy sealer can be a little slippery if not put down with any anti-slip agents.
-Epoxies are available in a clear coat as well as pigmented finishes and have a glossy shine that will enhance any color in the concrete.
+Epoxies are available in a clear coat as well as pigmented finishes and have a glossy shine that will enhance color in the concrete.
 They are susceptible to UV rays however and can yellow if exposed to sunlight.
 A good quality epoxy coating can last for years on your garage floor.

 Like epoxy, most polyurethanes can be slippery when wet.
-Because they have a thinner film thickness than epoxy, polyurethane makes for a great top coat to apply an anti-slip agent.
+Because they have a thinner film thickness than epoxy, polyurethane makes for a great top coat to apply with an anti-slip agent.
 Application difficulty and dry time is similar to epoxy as well.
-Though it is a little more expensive than epoxy, polyurethane may be what you need if you have a garage floor that is exposed to sunlight and you want something other than a glossy finish.
+Though a little more expensive, polyurethane may be what you need if you have a garage floor that is exposed to sunlight and you want something other than a glossy finish.

 Last on the list is the newer polyurea and polyaspartic floor sealers.
-These are a sub group of polyurethane and have a similar finish to epoxy coated floors.
-Unlike epoxy and polyurethane, these coatings can be applied in extreme temperatures from below freezing to over 100 degrees and have extremely fast return to service times.
-You can actually drive on them the next day.
+These are a sub group of polyurethane and have a similar finish to epoxy and polyurethane coated floors.
+Unlike epoxy and polyurethane, these coatings can be applied in extreme temperatures from below freezing to over 100 degrees.

 Penetrating Garage Floor Sealers